 - 1.1 The Community Infrastructure Levy (CIL) was formally adopted by Selby District Council on 1st January 2016, following public examination.
 The CIL has established 3 housing development charging zones of £10/£35/£50sqm with £110sqm for supermarkets and £60sqm for retail warehouses.
-The rates were based on a detailed analysis of up to date viability evidence. - 1.2 Funds raised via the Levy can only be spent on 'strategic infrastructure' which includes transport, flood defences, schools, health and social care facilities, cultural
+The rates were based on a detailed analysis of up-to-date viability evidence. - 1.2 Funds raised via the Levy can only be spent on 'strategic infrastructure' which includes transport, flood defences, health care facilities, schools, social care facilities, cultural and sport facilities as well as the maintenance and improvement of facilities affected by development.
+CIL is being reviewed alongside the preparation of a new Local Plan.

-- and sport facilities as well as the maintenance and improvement of facilities affected by development. - 1.3 Section 106 obligations are private agreements made between the local authority and developers to make development acceptable.
+1.3 Section 106 obligations are private agreements made between the local authority and developers to make development acceptable.
 Unlike CIL, S106 planning obligations must be directly relevant to the proposed development.
 Until recently there were restrictions, which meant that S106 obligations could not be "pooled" from more than 5 developments for one piece of infrastructure.
 This pooling restriction was lifted when the CIL Regulations came into force on the 1st September 2019.